Anchorage Museum (1:58)

 Atrium Café: Coffee bar with snacks, desserts, and quick bites, as well as coffee, wine, and beer.

 Store: This is not your usual museum store.
-They work with local, native artists to carry unique items that spark a sense of wonder—things you simply can’t find anywhere else in the state.
-Shop for locally made contemporary jewelry, Alaska Native carvings, museum-designed shirts, hydroflasks, ornaments, Qivuit and silk ties with Southeast Alaska designs, books about Alaska, kids’ toys and puzzles, and much more.
+They work with local and Indigenous artists to carry art and craft items that spark a sense of wonder.
+Shop for locally made contemporary jewelry, Alaska Native carvings, museum-designed and wearables, books about Alaska, educational toys and games, and much more.

 Getting There